matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-development.md

 # Smart contract development

-zkSync Era allows developers to build projects using the same programming languages and tools used to build on Ethereum.
+zkSync Era allows developers to build projects using the same programming languages and tools as required by Ethereum.
-We provide our compiler toolchain customized and optimized for development on zkSync.
+We provide a customized and optimized compiler toolchain for development on zkSync.
 For more information, see [the toolchain documentation](../../compiler-toolchain/overview.md).

 ## EVM compatibility